Supportive student-teacher relationships boost achievement, and protect kids from the effects of stress.

-As part of an experiment, the kids are taking a series of cognitive tests -- solving problems about shapes, patterns, and analogies.
+As part of an experiment, the kids are taking a series of cognitive tests.

-To test this, the researchers have taken photographs of all the children's teachers.
-And just before being given a new problem to solve, each child is shown her teacher's face.
+So the researchers have taken photographs of all the children's teachers.
+And just before being given a new problem to solve, each child is shown his or her teacher's face.

 In the weeks that follow, the children -- German kids who've been attending what English-speakers might call "preschool" or "nursery school" -- begin their first year of elementary school.

-began, lead author Liselotte Anhert and her colleagues test many of the children again, this time with photos
+To answer these questions, Liselotte Anhert and her colleagues test many of the children again, 5-6 months later -- this time with photos

 Subliminal images of supportive preschool teachers still have a positive effect.
-Images of supportive elementary school teachers do not.
+Images of supportive primary school teachers do not.

 Experiments like these bolster our intuitions.
-Secure, supportive relationships are very important for little kids, and may have far-reaching consequences for the way they function.
+Secure, supportive relationships are especially important for young children, and may have far-reaching consequences.

-But why was that?
-Most of the kids had known their preschool teachers for years, not months (as was the case for the elementary school teachers).
+Most of the children in this study had known their preschool teachers for years -- much longer than they had know their primary school teachers.
 Perhaps kids need more time to feel personally connected.